 The firm has represented employers in claims involving pattern and practice discrimination, civil rights violations, wage and hour collective actions, enforcement of restrictive covenants, accommodations under disabilities laws and wrongful discharge.
 We have experience with jury and non-jury trials and in jurisdictions nationwide.

-We conduct investigations involving assertions of workplace misconduct, including allegations of sexual harassment, other types of discrimination and financial misconduct.
+Our labor and employment lawyers conduct investigations involving assertions of workplace misconduct, including allegations of sexual harassment, other types of discrimination and financial misconduct.
 We handle internal investigations directed by company management, boards of directors and board committees regarding these issues and also advise boards and management on investigations and civil, administrative and criminal proceedings brought by regulatory bodies.
 We have experience in advising clients on #MeToo-related matters, including in providing guidance on policies and procedures for clients to avoid misconduct from taking place, and in properly addressing and remediating any misconduct that may have occurred.
-Our attorneys have written extensively on the topic, including in two overviews of the #MeToo litigation landscape published in the New York Law Journal in 2019 and 2020.
+Our attorneys have written extensively on the topic, including in two overviews of the #MeToo litigation landscape published in the New York Law Journal.

 Our extensive, coordinated experience in the areas of corporate counseling, internal investigations, regulatory proceedings, labor and employee litigation, securities litigation and congressional and other legislative proceedings is often called upon in dealing with — and in many cases is central to managing — a corporate crisis, such as high-profile workplace harassment claims.

 We have a long history of successfully representing clients in crisis situations, repeatedly demonstrating our ability to respond quickly and effectively with the right combination of practice capabilities.
 Together with our clients, we develop and execute targeted strategies for responding to governmental authorities, shareholders, business partners, employees, the investment community and the media.